oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 &nbsp;<br>

 **Gametime:** &nbsp;<br>
 Most games were played at 7:00 local time.
-25 games were played earlier, with 21 of these being played at 5:30.
+25 games were played earlier (21 of the 25 earlier games were played at 5:30).
 The earlier games had lower prices on average: &nbsp;<br>
 ![Image](/assets/nba/new_times.png){: width="200" }

 &nbsp;<br>